clockworkengineer/Antik/readme.md

 - **watchDepth:**  The watch depth is how far down the directory hierarchy that will be watched (-1 the whole tree, 0 just the watcher folder, 1 the next level down etc).
 - **options:**(optional) This structure passes in values used in any low level functionality and can be implementation specific such as providing a trace routine for low level inotify events or  pointers to the generic coutsr/coutstr trace functions.

-Once the object is created then its core method CFileApprise::watch() is run on a separate thread that is used to generate events from actions on files using inotify.
-While this is happening the main application loops  waiting on events returned by method CFileApprise::getEvent().
+Once the object is created then its core method CApprise::watch() is run on a separate thread that is used to generate events from actions on files using inotify.
+While this is happening the main application loops  waiting on events returned by method CApprise::getEvent().

 The current supported event types being